nethesis/dante/ciacco/README.md

     "type": "label",
     "title": "hostname-label",
     "minerId": "miner-total-emails-received",
-    "value": "mail.nethserver.org",
+    "value": "mail.nethserver.org"
-    "snapshot": true
 }
 ```

-### Counter
+### counter

-This is the structure of the output JSON of a miner that feeds a counter widget:

-- `type`: "counter"
-- `minerId`: miner identifier
-- `title`: a i18n string representing a description of the information associated to the counter
+Display a counter with a trend and a line chart.

+Extra fields:

 - `value`: numerical value of the counter
-- `snapshot`: can be `true` or `false`.
-If set to `true`, values will not be aggregated over a span of time
+- `trendType`: display the counter variation
+  - `percentage`
+  - `number`

 #### Example